 Tracy McNulty, Professor of French and Comparative Literature, received her BA in French and English from U.C.
 Berkeley and her PhD in Comparative Literature from U.C.
 Irvine.
 Her research interests include 20th-century French literature and comparative modernism, psychoanalytic theory (especially Freud and Lacan), contemporary French philosophy, and political theory.
 In addition to these fields, she regularly teaches interdisciplinary courses on such questions as the origins of language, myth and symbolic thought, eroticism and perversion, and philosophical, scientific, and psychoanalytic theories of subjectivity and human agency.
-Her first book, The Hostess, My Neighbor: Hospitality and the Expropriation of Identity, was published by the University of Minnesota Press in 2007.
+Her first book, The Hostess: Hospitality, Femininity, and the Expropriation of Identity, was published by the University of Minnesota Press in 2007.
 Her second, Wrestling with the Angel: Experiments in Symbolic Life (a defense of the liberating function of formal and written constraints in psychoanalysis, political theory, and aesthetics), came out with Columbia University Press in 2014.
-Currently she is completing a new book, Libertine Mathematics: Perversions of the Linguistic Turn.
-This project juxtaposes masterpieces of the libertine tradition by the Marquis de Sade, Leopold von Sacher-Masoch, the Comte de Lautréamont, and Pauline Réage–each of which can be read as promoting a “language of the real” that would allow for an integral transmission of the drive—alongside contemporary theoretical works that have embraced the language of mathematical formalization—or of other non-signifying languages—either as an ultimate extension of, or as a rejection or overturning of, the so-called “linguistic turn” in twentieth century thought: Gilles Deleuze, Alain Badiou, and the “speculative realists” (notably Quentin Meillassoux), and in a different way Jacques Derrida and Jacques Lacan.
+Currently she is working on two new books.
+Libertine Mathematics: Perversions of the Linguistic Turn juxtaposes masterpieces of the libertine tradition by the Marquis de Sade, Leopold von Sacher-Masoch, the Comte de Lautréamont, and Pauline Réage–each of which can be read as promoting a “language of the real” that would allow for an integral transmission of the drive—alongside contemporary theoretical works that have embraced the language of mathematical formalization—or of other non-signifying languages—either as an ultimate extension of, or as a rejection or overturning of, the so-called “linguistic turn” in twentieth century thought: Gilles Deleuze, Alain Badiou, and the “speculative realists," and in a different way Jacques Derrida and Jacques Lacan.
 A fourth book project, currently nearing completion, is concerned with the role of the body in relaying an unconscious transmission from one person, or one people, to another; it deals with examples from the psychoanalytic clinic, the procedure of the Pass that Lacan invented as a means of guaranteeing that an analysis has reached its term, and the stakes of bodily and affective transmission in mass psychology, revolutionary populism, and political aesthetics.